jephilip789/09Meg/README.md

 )
 cursor = conn.cursor()

-The figure is a code snippet obtained from MySQL Workbench.
+The  code snippet obtained from MySQL Workbench.
 It shows how to connect to a MySQL database using Python's MySQL.connector module.
 The code establishes a connection to the database by specifying the host (localhost), the user (root), the password (sunshine), and the database name (smj_airline_reservation).
 A cursor object is created to interact with the database.
 Proper exception handling and closing of the database connection are important for secure and efficient database operations.

+def create_reservation():
+    trip_type = trip_var.get()
+    departure_date = departure_var.get()
+    return_date = return_var.get()
+    num_travelers = num_travelers_var.get()
+    total_amount = 200.00 if trip_type == "one_way" else 300.00
+    first_name = first_name_entry.get()
+    last_name = last_name_entry.get()
+    date_of_birth = dob_entry.get()
+    payment_card_number = card_entry.get()
+    reservation_status = "success"
+    try:
+        sql = "INSERT INTO reservations (trip_type, departure_date, return_date, num_travelers, total_amount, first_name, last_name, date_of_birth, payment_card_number, reservation_status) " \
+              "VALUES (%s, %s, %s, %s, %s, %s, %s, %s, %s, %s)" values = (
+        trip_type, departure_date, return_date, num_travelers, total_amount, first_name, last_name, date_of_birth,
+        payment_card_number, reservation_status)
+        cursor.execute(sql, values)
+        conn.commit()
+        messagebox.showinfo("Success", "Reservation created successfully!")
+    except Exception as e:
+        messagebox.showerror("Error", str(e))

+The above code is a Python function that inserts reservation details into a MySQL database using MySQL Workbench.
+The function retrieves values from various Tkinter widgets (such as trip_type, departure_date, return_date, etc.) and calculates the total_amount based on the trip_type.
+It then constructs an SQL query with placeholders for the values to be inserted into the reservations table.
+The function uses a try-except block to handle exceptions, such as errors during the SQL execution.
+If the insertion is successful, a message box displays a success message.
+If an error occurs, an error message box shows the error message.
+The function uses the execute() method to execute the query and the commit() method to commit the changes to the database.